-- Company Applicants must be early-stage start-up companies with no previous round of professional institutional investment (i.e., those that have not yet received Series A financing).
-Companies at this early stage that are not currently located in Texas but intend to relocate to Texas should apply under the Company Formation Awards mechanism rather than the Company Relocation Awards mechanism. - Recipient companies must currently have or must commit to the following: Headquarters or substantial business functions of the company in Texas; personnel sufficient to operate the Texas-based research and/or development activities of the company, along with appropriate management, relocated to or hired from within Texas. - Of the total program budget, the Cancer Prevention and Research Institute of Texas (CPRIT) will contribute \$2.00 for every \$1.00 contributed, in matching funds, by the Company.
+- Company Applicants must be Texas-based companies that have already received at least one round of professional institutional investment (i.e., Series A financing or a substantive equivalent).
+Applicants that have not yet received a round of professional institutional investment should apply under the Company Formation Awards mechanism. - Recipient companies must currently have or must commit to the following: Headquarters and registration in Texas, the majority of staff residing in or relocated to Texas, and use of Texas-based subcontractors and suppliers unless adequate justification is provided for the use of out-of-State entities. - Of the total program budget, the Cancer Prevention and Research Institute of Texas (CPRIT) will contribute \$2.00 for every \$1.00 contributed, in matching funds, by the Company.
 The demonstration of available matching funds must be made at the time the award contract is executed, not necessarily when the application is submitted.
 CPRIT funds must, whenever possible, be spent in Texas.
-A company's matching funds must be targeted for the CPRIT funded project but may be spent outside of Texas. - Funding will be tranched and will be tied to the achievement of contract-specified milestones. - Funding award contracts will include a revenue-sharing agreement or equity to be negotiated at contract execution and will require CPRIT to have input on any future patents, agreements, or other financial arrangements related to the products, services, or infrastructure supported by the CPRIT investment.
-These contract provisions are specified in CPRIT's administrative rules, which are available at www.cprit.state.tx.us.
+A company's matching funds must be designated for the CPRIT-funded project but may be spent outside of Texas. - Funding will be tranched and will be tied to the achievement of contract-specified milestones. - Funding award contracts will include a revenue-sharing agreement or equity to be negotiated at contract execution and will require CPRIT to have input on any future patents, agreements, or other financial arrangements related to the products, services, or infrastructure supported by the CPRIT investment.
+These contract provisions are specified in CPRIT's administrative rules, which are available at www.cprit.state.tx.us. - Renewal applications will be accepted (see Sections 8.2 and 10.3.3).